rreece/rreece.github.io/outline-of-philosophy/math.md

     cannot be done in the more restrictive setting of first-order logic.
     -   B&egrave;s, A. (2002).
 [A survey of arithmetical definability](http://lacl.u-pec.fr/bes/publi/survey.pdf). [^Bes2002]
     -   B&egrave;s, A. & Choffrut, C. (2022).
 [Decidability of definability issues in the theory of real addition](https://fi.episciences.org/10753). [^Bes2022]
+-   Quantifiers other than $\forall$ and $\exists$ are only definable within second-order logic or higher-order logics.

 See also: